What Is Wood Rot ?

 The latter suggests the absence of moisture when, in fact, both thrive in wet, humid conditions.
-Regardless of the type of wood rot you are dealing with, failure to address the problem could result in your home falling down around you.
+Regardless of the type of wood rot, you are dealing with, failure to address the problem could result in your home falling down around you.
 Even if you catch wood rot in the early stages, it is most likely an indication of a larger problem which you need to address.

 Signs of Wood Rot

 The most obvious signs of wood rot are discolouration and shrinkage.
 When visible timber structures are affected by wood rot, the area of infection will have noticeable defects.
 The problem with this method of detection is that it doesn’t allow for hidden structures.
 For example, internal framing, rafters, the underside of wooden floors etc. are not visible to the naked eye.
 However, when structures are suffering from wood rot, they usually give off a very acrid smell.

 For that reason, wet rot often goes unnoticed until the homeowner is alerted by either a smell or the rot spreading to structures in the upper levels of the home.
-To address wet rot, you must first cut off the source of the moisture.
-If it’s a leak coming from pipes or seeping through the foundations of the property, you will need to seal off the source of the moisture.
-However, if the build-up of moisture is due to lack of ventilation or excessive heat retention, you will want reconsider your insulation.
+A good way on how to treat wet rot in timber is to first cut off the source of the moisture.
+If it’s a leak coming from pipes or seeping through the foundations of the property, for effective treating of wet rot, you will need to seal off the source of the moisture.
+However, if the build-up of moisture is due to lack of ventilation or excessive heat retention, you will want to reconsider your insulation.

 Treating Dry Rot

 Much like with wet rot, you will first need to determine the source of the infection.
-Leaking pipes, broken roof tiles, and inadequate ventilation are the usual culprits.
+Leaking pipes, broken roof tiles and inadequate ventilation are the usual culprits.
 Once the source of the problem is identified you are ready for the next step.
 You will have to isolate the areas of timber which are infected to ensure that the fungus doesn’t spread.
 When the affected timber is removed, you will want to determine the changes that are needed to stop the dry rot from coming back.